nautobot/nautobot/docs/data-model/extras.md

 When a single object is edited, the form will include any custom fields which have been defined for the object type.
 These fields are included in the "Custom Fields" panel.
 On the backend, each custom field value is saved separately from the core object as an independent database call, so it's best to avoid adding too many custom fields per object.

 When editing multiple objects, custom field values are saved in bulk.
 There is no significant difference in overhead when saving a custom field value for 100 objects versus one object.
 However, the bulk operation must be performed separately for each custom field.

+# Contextual Configuration Data

+Sometimes it is desirable to associate arbitrary data with a group of devices to aid in their configuration.
+(For example, you might want to associate a set of syslog servers for all devices at a particular site.)
+Context data enables the association of arbitrary data (expressed in JSON format) to devices and virtual machines grouped by region, site, role, platform, and/or tenancy.
+Context data is arranged hierarchically, so that data with a higher weight can be entered to override more general lower-weight data.
+Multiple instances of data are automatically merged by NetBox to present a single dictionary for each object.

 # Export Templates